yuriever/Yurie-Math/Kernel/Usage.md

 * `#!wl collect` - operator form of Collect.

-* `#!wl separateBy` - separate the elements by whether or not satisfying the criteria.

 * `#!wl exprTogether` - take powers, logs and abs together.

 * `#!wl exprApart` - take powers, logs and abs apart.